Kepmon/Caloric_calculator/README.md

 **UPDATE**
 Currently, the project is being refactored to assure better standards of code quality, maintability, and accessibility.

-The most of the [current version of this website](https://clever-naiad-d0b904.netlify.app/) has already been finished coding but it still presents some layout, code quality and accessibility issues, and the form submission hasn't still been handled.
+The most of the [current version of this website](https://clever-naiad-d0b904.netlify.app/) has already been finished coding but it still presents some layout issues.

+**Important info:**
+The option "I know my daily caloric expenditure" works ONLY if your browser supports the `:has` selector.
+You can check for the current support [here](https://caniuse.com/?search=%3Ahas).
+If you don't know how to find your browser version, check [here](https://www.wikihow.com/Find-Your-Browser-Type-and-Version).

 The rest of this README will be updated at the end of the refactoring process.
 *End of update*